 - Promote reserve talent deployment and cross-functional training.

-- Hold at least one internal lecturer training course or gender equality related course every year.
+- Hold at least one lecture for EAP team training or course related to gender equality every year.

 - The target for female senior executives in 2025 is to reach 25%.